RukshanNuwan/mdc-final/README.md

 - Updated Running batch into Batch number in dashboard
 - Added DC batches in wet section, dashboard & summary report
+- Updated render function for current batch number of spray dryers in dashboard
 <!-- - Added to insert data for outside milk in sd 3 mixing section -->

 ## v2.5.9